microsoft/ivy/doc/proving.md

 following a conclusion.
 In this case, it says that, given types *d* and *r* and a function *f* from *d* to *r* and any values *X*,*Y* of type *d*,  we can infer that *X*=*Y* implies *f*(*X*) = *f*(*Y*).
 The dashes separating the premises from the conclusion are just a comment.
-The conclusion is always the last judgement in the schema.
+The conclusion is always the last judgment in the schema.
 Also, notice the declaration of function *f* contains a variable *X*.
 The scope of this variable is only the function declaration.
 It has no relation to the variable *X* in the conclusion.